tuttinator/cranberry/README.md

                                                                                            _|
                                                                                        _|_|

-This is a WebSocket EventMachine-based server, that takes JSON strings as instructions.
+Cranberry is a WebSocket EventMachine-based server, that takes JSON strings as instructions.

-To use
+To use run:

-    ruby cranberry.rb
+    bin/cranberry

 to use the front-end client-side interface, open ``public/index.html``

-TODO: Write a gem description

 ## Installation